Detroit Red Wings Logo

 Detroit Red Wings LogoDetroit Red Wings Logo PNG

-The change of identity brought the team a first-class Detroit Red Wings logo, which is memorable, makes a lasting impression, pays tribute to the history, and corresponds to the inner state of the athletes.
-So, the Detroit Red Wings emblem is made as a winged wheel.
-It has an allegorical meaning and emphasizes the excellent physical condition of the players.
+The identity change brought the team an outstanding logo: the Detroit Red Wings.
+The memorable, indelible logo pays tribute to history and matches the athletes’ inner state.
+Thus, the Detroit Red Wings’ emblem is made as a winged wheel.
+It has an allegorical meaning and emphasizes the players’ excellent physical condition.

 Detroit Red Wings: Brand overview

-After moving to Detroit, the Cougars retained their name and jersey (white sweater with a wide red transverse stripe), which now had a gothic letter “D” standing for Detroit’s city on the chest.
+After moving to Detroit, the “Cougars” kept their name and jersey (a white sweater with a wide red cross strip), now adorned with a gothic “D” representing the city.

 Meaning and History